takd/remotepi-init2/README.md

 # Building pi-init2

+You will need `golang` installed (I'm currently using 1.7) `sudo apt install golang`.
+Go will need to install required packages.
+I have tried to make this as easy as calling `make reqs`.

 There is a `Makefile` in the root of this project.
 Calling `make` will compile the [Go](https://golang.org/) source code and create `boot/pi-init2` if it doesn't exist.
 (Use `make clean all` to replace it.)